rahiel/telegram-send/README.md

 channel.conf --configure-channel`.
 Then always specify the config file to use
 it: `telegram-send --config channel.conf "Bismillah"`.

-The `-gc` option uses the global configuration at `/etc/telegram-send.conf`.
+The `-g` option uses the global configuration at `/etc/telegram-send.conf`.
-Configure it once: `sudo telegram-send -gc --configure` and all users on the system can send messages with this config: `telegram-send -gc "GNU"` (provided you've installed it system-wide.)
+Configure it once: `sudo telegram-send -g --configure` and all users on the system can send messages with this config: `telegram-send -g "GNU"` (provided you've installed it system-wide.)

 [guide]: https://www.cpu.re/installing-programs-from-non-system-package-managers-without-sudo/